elastic/detection-rules/docs/experimental-machine-learning/host-risk-score.md

 #### 1. Unzip the release bundle

 #### 2. Modify artifacts to reflect Kibana space
-For security reasons, we recommend that you restrict the Host Risk Score application to a specific Kibana space.
-In order to do so, run the `include_space.py` script with your Kibana space as the argument.
+For security reasons, we require that you restrict the Host Risk Score application to a specific Kibana space.
+In order to do so, run the `generate_scripts.py` script with your Kibana space as the argument.

 Eg:

 ```
-python include_space.py --space default
+python generate_scripts.py --space default
 ```

-This will ensure that all the relevant artifacts become space aware.
+This will create a folder named `<your-space-name>`, consisting of all the required scripts, modified for your Kibana space. **For the following steps, please use the scripts from this folder.**

 #### 3. Navigate to the Dev Tools console in Kibana